HubRise/website/content/apps/woocommerce/en/push-catalog.md

 ### Products and Skus

 WooCommerce Bridge creates the products that do not already exist in WooCommerce.
 These products are identified by their ref codes, and only products with a ref code are pushed to WooCommerce.
+Newly created products are placed in `Pending Review` mode by default, allowing for a manual review before they are made available on your website.

 If the **Update prices of existing products** checkbox is selected in the Configuration page, WooCommerce Bridge will also update the price of your existing WooCommerce products.
 WooCommerce Bridge does not delete existing products.